Miccighel/Readersourcing-2.0-RS_Server/README.md

 commas.
 RS_Rate requests browser permission for the selected RS_Server origin and therefore does not depend on its generated extension origin being listed here.
 Supplying `CORS_ALLOWED_ORIGINS=*` retains an open cross-origin policy and should be reserved for deployments that deliberately need it.

+Rate-limit counters use the configured Rails cache store.
+The supplied Puma configuration runs one process and uses an in-memory store.
+A deployment with multiple server processes or replicas must use a shared Active Support cache store so that every instance contributes to the same counters.

 <h3>Sending Mails</h3>